1. Project Background and Technical Requirements

 -

-ERW pipes cut to precise lengths (±1 mm tolerance), improving prefabricated module对接 efficiency by 40%.
+ERW pipes are cut to highly precise lengths (±1 mm tolerance), improving prefabricated module interface efficiency by approximately 40%.

 -